AntonZiminSaritasa/buzzkill-search/prompts.md

 1. I read that "unstable" is applicable for Debian but not for Ubuntu.

 1. Why did you corrupt the Python file, delete __init__.py and setup.py?

+1. I'm afraid buzzkill_search.py does not have function main.